The Bottom Line

 It was a good choice.
-The museum was exhibiting work by more than fifty artists, all active since the 1950s and most still with us yet, and still working.
-Inevitably some were more to my taste than others, but the cumulative experience of seeing what artists can do with (by and large) monochrome lines on paper was dramatic.
-I came out itching to pick up a pencil or a piece of charcoal, or playing with ideas of how I might acheive some of the same effects in digital drawing.
+The museum was exhibiting work by more than fifty artists.
+All active since the 1950s and most still with us yet, and still working.
+Inevitably some were more to my taste than others.
+But the cumulative experience of seeing what artists can do with (by and large) monochrome lines on paper was dramatic.
+I came out itching to pick up a pencil or a piece of charcoal, or playing with ideas of how I might achieve some of the same effects in digital drawing.

 We spent a good four hours going around the rooms at the museum, looking at the drawings.
 (There were also, as a contrast, some light installations by an English artist with a Danish name who works in Belgium – Ann Veronica Janssen.)

 Interestingly, as we made our way back to the station afterwards, the subdued light in Ghent combined with the memory of the drawings gave me the distinct impression that some of the drawings were not nearly so abstract and divorced from real life as at first they appeared.

 See what you think.
 Below is an abstract drawing by William Anastasi from the exhibition and under it a photograph of pollarded trees in Ghent.